angstblog/letters/2024-03-20-you-thou-and-i-again.md

  When you enter goblin mode, you begin to relate to the material circumstances of your existence — including those of your own own physical body — through a lens of radical *objectification*.
 More critically, however, you also grasp your powerlessness in relation to those objects.
 No*thing* under your stewardship feels truly your own.
 (Not even the shiny little rocks you acquire.)
 And so you neglect everything.
 Essentially, the vibe is here is: "*fuck it, let the things fall apart; it's the natural tendency*".

 'The Things', I want to stress, *includes 'yourself'*.
-At the extreme, the goblin's body has become an object to itself, and not an object which the goblin have power over. *Let yourself fall apart*, insists the person in goblin mode, *because it's the natural tendency anyway*.
+At the extreme, the goblin's body has become an object to itself, and not an object which the goblin can have power over. *Let yourself fall apart*, insists the person in goblin mode, *because it's the natural tendency anyway*.

 **§ 2.
 Gnomes**